hrydgard/ppsspp/README.md

 * High DPI display fixes
 * New audio setting to improve compatibility with Bluetooth headsets
 * Various desktop gamepad compatibility fixes
+* Workaround for mipmap issue, fixing fonts in Tactics Ogre Japanese
 * Assorted minor compatibility fixes, code cleanup and performance improvements

 Support for Symbian, Maemo and Blackberry has been removed.